GraysonCAdams/amex-ynab-import/README.md

 You can put this in a `.env` file or supply as environment variables normally.

-`LOCAL=true` This is what determines if you are running a headless browser or not.
-Be careful running headless, it's glitchier, and American Express may think you're nefarious (when you just want your stinkin' transactions!)
+`LOCAL=true` This is what determines if you are running a browser off your display or a hidden virtual one through xvfb (versus headless which is prone to detection).

 ```
-API_TOKEN=ynabapitokenhere
+YNAB_API_KEY=ynabapitokenhere
 BUDGET_ID=123123-0b123-12a1-1a23-123b1a234a
 LOCAL=true
 AMEX_USER=AmexUsername